 - Odd-shaped Pines: Welcoming-Guests Pine (east of Jade Screen Peak), Seeing-Guests-Off Pine (close to Jade Screen Peak), Accompanying-Guests Pine (close to Jade Screen Peak), Double Dragon Pine (at West Cloud Sea), Phoenix Pine (Sea Heart Pavilion), Leading Pine (Begin-to-Believe Peak), and Black Tiger Pine

 Day Tours Planning

-Over 80% of photographers spend 2 full nights at the Yellow Mountains for sunrise and sunset photography, and one full day for ancient villages.
-If you'd like to capture the spectacular rocks and mountain peaks in mist, or sea of clouds in between peaks, it's better to stay at least 3 nights.
+More than 80% of photographers dedicate 2 nights to capture sunrise and sunset photographs at the Yellow Mountains, and one entire day to explore ancient villages.
+To capture the breathtaking misty rocks and mountain peaks, or the sea of clouds between peaks, it is advisable to stay for a minimum of 3 nights.

 - 2 days | one night at the mountains - focus on sunrise and sunset + Hongcun village